 - The problem of quantity (not realizing that it is completely normal for emotions to arise in pairs, groups, and clusters)

-We began by looking at the problem of valencing, then at the problem of expression and repression, and last week, we looked at the problem of nuance.
-This week, in this excerpt from my new book, The Art of Empathy (Sounds True, October 2013), let’s look at the way multiple emotions act and interact in your everyday life.
+In this excerpt from my new book, The Art of Empathy, let’s look at the way multiple emotions act and interact in your everyday life.

 Identifying and understanding multiple emotions